 - 1. Firmly grasping both ends of the otolith, make initial cut adjacent to the core. - 2.
 Hand grind additional material until core is visible. - 3.
 Mount otolith half with core on labeled slide. - 4.
-Place slide in chuck and section off remaining material. - 5.
+Place slide in guide arm and section off remaining material. - 5.
 Place slide into precision grinder arm and adjust caliper to 0.5 mm.

-Ageing of black drum is relatively easy since opaque zones are normally very distinct (Figure 5.20).
-Black drum spawn in the winter at approximately the time of opaque zone formation; therefore, the first distinct opaque mark is deposited when the fish is about one year old (Figure 5.21).
+Ageing of black drum is relatively easy since opaque zones are normally very distinct (Figure 5.22).
+Black drum spawn in the winter at approximately the time of opaque zone formation; therefore, the first distinct opaque mark is deposited when the fish is about one year old (Figure 5.23).

-Figure 5.20 Sagittal otolith section of an age-30+ black drum.
+Figure 5.22 Sagittal otolith section of an age-30+ black drum.
 Arrows indicate the first eight annuli.

 For regional stock assessment purposes, three minimal parameters are recorded: number of rings, presence or absence of opaque ring at margin, and month of capture.
 Based on these three parameters, cohort and biological ages can be determined.
+Murphy and Taylor (1989) validated the timing of annuli deposition using marginal increment analysis (Figure 5.24).
+The acceptable birthdate for this species is April 1 (Figure 5.23).